-For 2022, the standard mileage rate for the cost of operating your car for business use is 58.5 cents (0.585) per mile from January 1-June 30 and 62.5 cents (0.625) per mile from July 1-December 31.
+For 2023, the standard mileage rate for the cost of operating your car for business use is 65.5 cents (\$0.655) per mile.

-If you use the standard mileage rate for a year, you can't deduct your actual car expenses for that year.
+If you use the standard mileage rate for a year, you can't deduct your actual car expenses for that CAUTION year.
 You can't deduct depreciation, lease payments, maintenance and repairs, gasoline (including gasoline taxes), oil, insurance, or vehicle registration fees.
 See Choosing the standard mileage rate and Standard mileage rate not allowed, later.